andybonnetto/Carderly/Carderly_Motor/README.md

 from call_motor import *

 call_servo_angle()
-call_servo_360(status) #status is either 'input' or 'output' define_step_motor()
+call_servo_360(status) #status is either 'input' or 'output' to change the pin of the motor selected define_step_motor()
 ```
-The Stepper motor will be called in the *shuffle.py* and *discard.py* that you can call this way
+The Stepper motor will be called in the *shuffle* and *discard* functions that you can call this way
 ```
 from call motor import *

-shuffle(step_motor)
-discard(step_motor,pos) #pos of the card to discard (quick np.where in the card saved list)
+step_motor = define_step_motor() #the class needs to be declared outside so we remember the current position of the wheel (other classes are declared inside) shuffle(step_motor) discard(step_motor,pos) #pos of the card to discard (quick np.where in the card saved list)
 ```